 A charcoal canister not only allows to store the gasoline vapors coming from the fuel tank but also releases it to the engine during purging operation.

-So it will not be wise to bypass charcoal canister from the evap emission control system.
+So it will not be wise to bypass charcoal canister or delete charcoal canister from the evap emission control system.
 So rethink your decision, if you are planning to bypass the charcoal canister.

 Deleting a charcoal canister is not as per vehicle regulations and would create big trouble hence it is not worth doing so.